hbjpn/fumen/docsrc/docs/structure.md

 | E | F | G | A |
 <!-- fumen:end -->

-## Reharsal Group
+## Rehearsal Group
-Strings enclosed with square brackets outside the measures means a reharsal group name.
-Following the reharsal group mark, one or more of measures are specified as a contents belongs to that reharsal group.
+Strings enclosed with square brackets outside the measures means a rehearsal group name.
+Following the rehearsal group mark, one or more of measures are specified as a contents belongs to that rehearsal group.

 The normal reharal group should have at least one empty row between the end of previous measure.
-If no empty row is inserted, the reharsal group is tagged with in-line reharsal group.
+If no empty row is inserted, the rehearsal group is tagged with in-line rehearsal group.

-If no reharsal group mark is specified before the definition of measures, one default reharsal mark with empty name is generated implicitly.
+If no rehearsal group mark is specified before the definition of measures, one default rehearsal mark with empty name is generated implicitly.

 In the default renderer :
-- in-line reharsal mark and its first measure row is rendered in the same row of the last row of previous reharsal group.
+- in-line rehearsal mark and its first measure row is rendered in the same row of the last row of previous rehearsal group.
-- Reharsal group mark with empty name is not rendered.
+- Rehearsal group mark with empty name is not rendered.

 <!-- fumen:start -->
 %SHOW_FOOTER="NO"